-Online discussions: This is an interactive class requiring active learning techniques.
-In order to maximize your learning, online participation is required.
-Students will have online class discussions in eClass or in Padlet or other applications, based on selected topics that will be graded.
+Online group discussions - This is an interactive class requiring active learning techniques.
+In order to maximize your learning, online participation is required; this includes posting in eClass forums or participating in Padlets.
+Students will have online class discussions, based on selected topics that will be graded.
 Both quality and quantity of participation will be evaluated.
 The discussion will help reinforce the materials covered in class and out of class reading.
 All posts should reflect college level writing skills and also reflect the student's preparation time.
-Guidelines for online posts can be found on eClass.